 Ottawa is a somewhat small city located in the state of Kansas.
 With a population of 12,387 people and four constituent neighborhoods, Ottawa is the 28th largest community in Kansas.

 The people who call Ottawa home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ottawa residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Ottawa include Irish, English, Scottish, and Dutch.
+Important ancestries of people in Ottawa include Irish, English, Scottish, and Swedish.

 The most common language spoken in Ottawa is English.
 Other important languages spoken here include Spanish and German.